 Tai Wānanga will enter into a wide range of collaborative partnerships to allow a wealth of learning opportunities for its students.

 Students will be encouraged to access a wide range of sources of knowledge and expertise to assist them in their learning and growth, and the achievement of their personal goals.
 These will include visits, visitors, and interviews with experts, mentors, work exploration and internships, community service and utilization of Information Communication Technologies.
 Learning connections will be local, national and global.

-The curriculum will also include group activities that will contribute to student’s physical, social/emotional and cultural/ spiritual growth.
-These will include conditioning, eating food together, tikanga Māori, community and cultural activities.
+The curriculum will also include group activities that will contribute to the student’s physical, social/emotional and cultural/ spiritual growth.
+These will include conditioning, eating food together, Tikanga Māori, community and cultural activities.